Enhancement Tools

 • Redo clone operation.

-Below the toolbar, two sliders allows to tune the clone tool properties.
-First one select the Brush Radius to adjust the size of cloned area from the canvas.
-A radius of 0 has no effect, 1 and above determine the brush radius configuring the size of parts copied in the image.
+Below the toolbar, two sliders allow you to adjust the clone tool properties.
+The Brush Radius slider adjusts the size of the cloned area.
+A radius of 0 has no effect.
+Values of 1 and above set the brush radius that controls the size of the regions that are copied from the image.

-Second one is the amount of Radius Blur effect in percent applied on data cloned over the canvas.
-A percent of 0 has no effect, values above 0 represent a factor for mixing the destination color with source color this is done radially i.e. the inner part of the brush radius is totally from source and mixing with destination is done gradually till the outer part of the circle.
+The Radius Blur slider controls the smoothing/mixing effect applied to the data cloned onto the canvas.
+A percent of 0 has no effect.
+Values above 0 represents the radius of circle that is used to mix the source color that is mixed into the destination color.
+This mixing is applied radially i.e. the inner part of the brush radius is totally from the source and the percentage of source vs destination decreases linearly until the outer radius of the circle is 100% destination.

 The Image Editor Healing Clone Tool to Remove Unwanted Artifacts

 To select the source of image to clone, press S, or the Source selection button from the toolbar on the top of settings view.
-The cursor will change to aim-shape, to let you decide the central source button where you will start cloning from.
+The cursor will change to a cross-hair symbol.
+Click on the location where you will start cloning from.
+The tool then switches to a circular brush.
+Move the brush to another location and click and drag to clone.

 Screencast of Image Editor Healing Clone Fixing an Artifact with Spot Tool